Under the Power of the Spirit

 A Sermon on 2 Corinthians 4:1-7Read more

-Do you know the power of the Holy Spirit?
-Do you know what it means to walk according to the Spirit rather than the flesh?
+Do you know the power of the Holy Spirit and what it means to walk according to the Spirit rather than the flesh?
 This is the all-important question that Dr. Martyn Lloyd-Jones asks in this sermon on 2 Corinthians 4:1-7.
 He says that the Holy Spirit is what enables all believers to live a life that pursues Christ Jesus and holiness.
 It is the Spirit that breathes new life into unbelievers, making them new creations in Christ.
 It was the Holy Spirit that transformed the first Christians from fearful disciples of Jesus into bold preachers of His death and resurrection.
 Sadly, many men and women live a life devoid of the power of the Holy Spirit.
 They live a life of lust and passion for what is unholy and profane.
-They do not care about their soul, but only the temporary pleasures of this world.
+They do not care about their souls, but only the temporary pleasures of this world.
 This life of the flesh leads only to death and destruction in hell.
-But, the life in the Spirit leads to forgiveness in Christ and eternal life in His presence.
-Are you living in the Spirit or the flesh?
+In contrast, the life in the Spirit leads to forgiveness in Christ and eternal life in His presence.
 Those that believe in Christ Jesus are forgiven from all sin and judgment, and are made children of God in the power of the Spirit.

 Additional Scripture Translations

 2 Corinthians 4:1-7, New American Standard Bible (NASB)